 Additionally, a trial can be risky as it is impossible to predict how a jury will judge the facts of the case.
 It is not unusual for some people to spend years in court only to find that a jury’s verdict came out to less money than a previous settlement offer.
 Our team at Kogan & DiSalvo can explain the differences between settlements and trials and recommend a course of action that best fits your specific case.

-How Long Does a Person Have to Pursue a Claim?
+How Long Does a Person Have to File a Claim?

-Speak to a Florida Bicycle Accident Attorney Today
+Speak to Our Florida Bicycle Accident Lawyers Today

 Someone injured in a bicycle collision should consult with Florida bicycle accident lawyers before speaking to the insurance company for the party who caused the accident.
 Insurance companies often try to lessen the liability of the insured by getting the injured person to say something detrimental to their case, or they want to settle the case for as little as possible quickly.
 Neither tactic is fair to the injured individual.